 The refundable portion of an ORA relates to the amount owing to the resident if the agreement was terminated and this liability is partially extinguished as the termination payment owing to the Group increases.
 The liability relating to the holders of ORA's is non-interest bearing.
-This liability is disclosed as all being due

-The liability relating to the holders of ORA's is non-interest bearing.
 This liability is disclosed as all being due within one year whereas there will be a component that will be due after a longer period.
 Due to the level of estimate involved in determining a different maturity profile the total refundable is therefore treated as all due within one year.

-19. Obligations to Purchase Unit Titles
+18. Obligations to Purchase Unit Titles

+Group Group

+2018 2017

+\$000's \$000's

-Group 2017 \$000's Group 2016 \$000's Obligations - Ranui Court 250 235
+Obligations - Ranui Court 250 250

 The obligation to purchase unit titles relates to original contracts at Ranui Court.
 Under this original contract the title is held by the resident and the Group has an obligation to purchase the title upon termination.
 These contracts are being replaced with Occupation Right Agreements.
-As of June 2017 there is one remaining unit title contract (2016, one contract).
+As of June 2018 there is one remaining unit title contract (2017, one contract).

-20. Financial Instruments
+19. Financial Instruments